rohitkrishnan24/Currency_Detection/README.md

 Split the dataset into training and testing sets for model evaluation.
 Achieved a balanced split to ensure reliable performance metrics. 📈 Results:

-Achieved impressive accuracy on both the training and testing datasets, demonstrating the model's effectiveness in distinguishing between real and fake news.
+Achieved impressive accuracy on both the training and testing datasets, demonstrating the model's effectiveness in detection and classification of currency.